-My jam-packed presentation to young writers is a behind-the-scenes look at the everyday experiences that I write stories about.
-I include props, audience participation, a short reading and video clips sure to keep students engaged and glued to their seats.
-I have three presentations from my latest books to choose from.
+My jam-packed primary school visit is a behind-the-scenes look at the everyday experiences that I write stories about.
+During my author talk, I include props, class participation, writing prompts and video clips sure to keep students engaged and glued to their seats.
+I have three “how-to” writing topics from my latest books to choose from.
+I’d love to visit your class in-person or virtually!

 For grades K-3: SENSES.
-My new picture book, The Better Tree Fort, will be featured.
-I share an interest in birding with the characters in this story.
+My new picture book, The Better Tree Fort, features a father/son relationship.
+I also share an interest in birding with the characters in this story.
 I will include a fun mini-lesson about local bird songs during my presentation that encourages young writers to use all their senses.